 Each student is encouraged to develop and achieve individual educational goals.
 The Boquet Valley Central School District will provide every student with equal educational opportunity regardless of a person's actual or perceived: race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, or gender including gender identity and expression.
-Gender identity is one's self-conception as being male or female, as distinguished from actual biological sex or sex assigned at birth.
+The State defines gender identity as one's self-conception as being male or female, as distinguished from actual biological sex or sex assigned at birth.
 Gender expression is the manner in which a person represents or expresses gender to others, often through behavior, clothing, hairstyles, activities, voice or mannerisms.